SanderMertens/flecs/README.md

 Flecs is a fast and lightweight [Entity Component System](#what-is-an-entity-component-system) for C89 / C99 / C++11 that packs a lot of punch in a small footprint:

 - Blazing fast iteration speeds with direct access to raw C arrays across multiple components
-- Built-in support for entity hierarchies, prefabs, nested prefabs and prefab variants
+- Support for hierarchies, prefabs, traits, state machines, snapshots and more
 - An efficient lock-free architecture allows for modifying entities across multiple threads
-- Expressive entity queries with support for and, or, not and optional operators
+- Queries with builtin support for sorting, change tracking, read-write permissions and more
 - Systems that are time triggered, rate triggered, run every frame or run only when needed
 - A customizable core that lets you include only the features you need